The Case Files

 Acts 13:48

-Luke records the Gentiles' response to Paul's preaching with eight devastating words: "all who were appointed to eternal life believed."
+Luke records the Gentiles' response to Paul's preaching with eight devastating words: "all who were appointed for eternal life believed."
 Appointment precedes belief.
 The syntax is unmistakable.

 Investigate